jeanlauliac/blog/articles/react-robust-properties/index.md

       }
     }

-Again, this works only thanks to immutability.
+Again, this works thanks to immutability.
 A whole new list object will be passed every time a live-reload is done.
 Then, in the component:

     PostList = React.createClass({